fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/09_classes/01_introduction.md

 p2.y = 6;
 ```

-`public` access works the same way as with structures.
+`public` access works the same way as with structures. `public` access means no restrictions.
 You can freely change member variables any time. `protected` and `private` allows only to access member variables inside class functions - the code above would not be valid.

 #### Question: Why would I want to limit access to member variables?